 Research Opportunity Seed Fund Award, UF Research.
 2021

 New Investigators Research Grant, American Speech-Language-Hearing Foundation.
 2020

 - Courses: Articulatory, Acoustic, and Auditory Phonetics (SPA 3003); Speech Perception in Phonetics (Course Code & Schedule TBD); Sensorimotor Control of Speech (Course Code & schedule TBD)

 For a full listing of Matt’s publications please see our research page.

 Students and Trainees

-Nicholas Salazar is an undergraduate majoring in Computer Science and minoring in Linguistics.
+Nicholas Salazar is completing his Master’s in Computer Science.
 He is interested in computational linguistics, data science, and machine learning.
-He came to CAPS to assist with programming speech production experiments.
-As well he is involved in recording, visualizing and analyzing kinematic and acoustic speech data.
+He joined the lab to assist with programming speech production experiments using electromagnetic articulography and auditory feedback manipulations.

 Jessica Goel is an undergraduate studying Biomedical Engineering.
 Her honors thesis project aims to develop optimal methods for combining electromagnetic articulography and electroglottography to quantify motor coordination between laryngeal and supralaryngeal articulators during speech production.

 Grant Oberle is an undergraduate majoring in Communication Sciences and Disorders.
 His honors thesis project is examining the role of auditory feedback on speech motor control in congenitally deaf cochlear implant users and their normal hearing counterparts, using electromagnetic articulography.
 This work is supported by a scholarship from the University Scholars Program (UF Center for Undergraduate Research).